Blog

 Encouraging Independence

-Start with foods they can easily hold, like soft toast strips or cooked pasta.
-Gradually, you can introduce utensils as they become more confident.
+Start with foods your baby can hold, like soft toast strips or cooked pasta.
+Add utensils when your baby shows interest and control.

 Challenging Their Focus

-Keep mealtimes free from distractions like screens.
-This helps your baby stay engaged in the process and fully benefit from the experience.
+Keep mealtimes free from screens.
+A calm setting helps your baby stay engaged and learn from the experience.

 Supporting Digestive Health